-Once reluctant to study abroad, Matt McKinney now has 'second home'
+Matt McKinney '13 now has 'second home' in Costa Rica

 Matt McKinney, a Knox College junior from Springfield, Illinois, is spending his fall term away from the Knox campus -- more than 3,000 miles away.
 A creative writing major, McKinney is developing his Spanish-language skills and becoming immersed in the culture of Central America through the Associated Colleges of the Midwest (ACM) Costa Rica program.
 Two versions of the ACM Costa Rica program are offered: "Language, Society, & the Environment" in the fall and a field research option in the spring.

 McKinney (at far left in the photo above) is among 14 students currently participating in the fall program, and he is the only one from Knox.
 Since the 2000-2001 academic year, a total of 18 Knox students have participated in ACM Costa Rica.
 A few days after writing this first-person account of his experiences so far, McKinney hiked with others in Chirripo National Park in Costa Rica and climbed to the top of Cerro Chirripo, at 12,500 feet the country's highest mountain.

 by Matt McKinney '13